Budgie Parakeet Colors, Varieties, Mutations and Genetics

 In birds, the cock has two X chromosomes and the hen has one X and one Y chromosome.
 So in hens whichever allele is present on the single X chromosome is fully expressed in the phenotype.
 Hens cannot be split for Cinnamon (or any other sex-linked mutation).
 In cocks, because Cinnamon is recessive, the Cinnamon allele must be present on both X chromosomes (homozygous) to be expressed in the phenotype.
 Cocks which are heterozygous for Cinnamon are identical to the corresponding Normal.
 Such birds are said to be split for Cinnamon.
 The Cinnamon with Ino can create the Lacewing variety.

-Cinnamon Breeding Outcomes:
+Cinnamon Breeding Outcomes

 Cinnamon is a sex-linked recessive gene:

-cinnamon x cinnamon =
+cinnamon x cinnamon = 100% cinnamon

 cinnamon cock x normal hen =

--50% cinnamon hens
+50% cinnamon hens

 normal cock x cinnamon hen =

--50% normal hens
+50% normal hens

-normal/cinnamon cock x normal hen =
+normal split for cinnamon cock x normal hen =

--25% normal cocks
+25% normal cocks

--25% cinnamon hens
+25% cinnamon hens

--25% normal hens
+25% normal hens

-normal/cinnamon cock x cinnamon hen =
+normal split for cinnamon cock x cinnamon hen =

--25% normal cocks
+25% normal cocks

--25% cinnamon hens
+25% cinnamon hens

--25% normal hens
+25% normal hens

 Opaline